mfranca0009/TicTacToe/README.md

 Tic-Tac-Toe for a class project related to Unreal Game Programming with C++.

+5x5gridmatch3 branch offers a modified version of Tic-Tac-Toe with a 5x5 grid that still requires matching 3 blocks to win the round.

 # Controls

 [Left Mouse Button] - Activate a block